AhdaAI/dryass-backup/README.md

 Open terminal -> run `./dryass.exe` -> Follow the given command.

+## DEV NOTE

+There are still many feature I want to add, especially GUI and cross-platform compatibility.

+> ### TO-DO
+>
+> - Save the folder structure for later be use for extraction
+> - Save metadata to check if the stored file need a backup or not
+> - Adding feature to choose between .7z or .zip extension

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.